-Under the terms of our 2011 Plan, the Administrator has the authority to determine the conditions under which any award under the 2011 Plan will become exercisable in the event of a change in control at the time of grant of such award.
+Under the terms of our 2011 Plan and our 2018 Plan, the Administrator has the authority to determine the conditions under which any award under the 2011 Plan or the 2018 Plan, as applicable, will become exercisable in the event of a change in control at the time of grant of such award.
 Upon a change in control of our Company, all currently outstanding stock options become exercisable, time-vesting stock awards currently outstanding vest immediately, and performance-vesting restricted stock unit awards vest at the target grant amount, with the remainder of such performance-vesting restricted stock unit award, if any, forfeited.